gardener/gardener-extension-provider-aws/docs/usage/usage.md

 Every AWS shoot cluster will be deployed with the AWS EBS CSI driver.
 It is compatible with the legacy in-tree volume provisioner that was deprecated by the Kubernetes community and will be removed in future versions of Kubernetes.
 End-users might want to update their custom `StorageClass`es to the new `ebs.csi.aws.com` provisioner.

+To deploy the efs-csi-driver add the annotation `enableCsiEfs: true` to your infrastructureConfig like in this [example](#example-shoot-manifest-one-availability-zone).

 ### Node-specific Volume Limits